laboon/CS1530_Fall2016/course-info.md

 ## Programming Language Selection

 All software projects for this course will be written in the Java language (version 1.8).
-Additionally, we will be using associated tools, librraries and frameworks such as Swing, Gradle and JUnit.
+Additionally, we will be using associated tools, libraries and frameworks such as Swing, Gradle and JUnit.
 These will be discussed in class.

 ## Disability Services Statement